 TDS & Remuneration Planning

-Significant changes have been made in the last few months to stimulate economic growth.
-Implementation of these initiatives will have far reaching implications both at macro and micro level.
-Besides, the Finance Act, 2017 and CGST Act, 2017 have made significant changes for persons involved in tax deduction and administration of GST in a company.
+The Finance Act, 2018 and CGST Act, 2017 have made significant changes for persons involved in tax deduction and administration of GST in a company.

-All important changes affecting corporate tax, personal tax, TDS, remuneration planning, perquisite taxation for TDS and GST, retirement benefits will be discussed in the interactive conference.
+All important changes affecting corporate tax, personal tax, TDS, remuneration planning, perquisite taxation for TDS and GST, retirement benefits will be discussed in the interactive workshop.

 - Whether perk/perquisite provided to employees in the course of employment is “supply” under GST.